router-resources/CrossChain-NFT/README.md

 # `CrossChain NFT`

-> Effortlessly transfer NFT's tokens from one chain to another.
+> Effortlessly transfer NFT's from one chain to another.
 Made using Router Cross-Talk.

 This project is built with [Router CrossTalk](https://dev.routerprotocol.com/crosstalk-library/overview/introduction)